orstavik/JoiEvents/docs/1f_controlEventCascades/3_WhatIs_InteractiveElements.md

 ## Demo: naive ClickController

-The `ClickController` demo below illustrate the *simplest and most intuitive* means to find the appropriate action for the `click` event.
+The `ClickController` demo below illustrate the *simplest and most intuitive* means to find the appropriate interactive element for the `click` event.
 The `ClickController` is very naive: it covers only two of many more click actions and its logic for identifying targets and handling special cases are easily broken.
 However, as a teaching tool, the naive `ClickController` works wonderfully.

 The demo:
 1. completely blocks all the native `click` events, and